-Read the wisdom from a wife whose marriage went through the affects of an affair.
-This excerpt is from Carolyn Hax's column, "After an Affair, Forgiveness is Possible -- and Liberating", in The Washington Post [emphasis added]:
+Read the following wisdom from a wife whose marriage went through the effects of an affair.
+This excerpt is from Carolyn Hax's column, "After an Affair, Forgiveness is Possible -- and Liberating", published in The Washington Post [emphasis added]:

 On choosing not to divorce a spouse who cheated: